Visual issues - frequently asked questions

 Optician (or dispensing optician):

-- provides glasses (and sometimes contact lenses) based on a prescription supplied by an optometrist or ophthalmologist.
+- provide glasses (and sometimes contact lenses) based on a prescription supplied by an optometrist or ophthalmologist.

 Ophthalmologist: